 It is a good idea to:

 - Check policies, processes, and agreements if you haven’t already when you were clarifying the problem.

 - Be clear about the facts – Make sure that what each party thinks has happened, or is happening, is not just based on an assumption or a misunderstanding.

 - Talk to each other - Employers and employees should try to resolve the problem by discussing it with each other.
 Both parties are responsible for this.
 Employees can ask their lawyer or union, and employers can ask their lawyer, to approach the other party for them.

 - Clarify whether there is a problem, and if so, what it is - Do not delay.
 The problem should be fully discussed as soon as possible to clarify what it actually is.
 It is often not what it seems to be, so make sure you understand the problem.
 Check you are not just focusing on a symptom of the problem, but understand the whole problem.
 Employers need to remember to treat employees consistently and objectively.

-- Consider what assistance is needed to help resolve the problem - Parties may consider whether mediation assistance might be useful at this stage.
+- Consider what assistance is needed to help resolve the problem - Parties may consider whether early resolution or mediation assistance might be useful at this stage.